3R3BUS/OSCP-Initial-Recon/README.md

 # Network Reconnaissance Script

 ## Description
-This Bash script automates network reconnaissance for penetration testing or security assessments.
+This Bash script (`initial-recon.sh`) automates network reconnaissance for penetration testing or security assessments.
 It performs ping sweeps, port scanning, service version detection, vulnerability scanning, and service-specific enumeration on a target network (CIDR or IP range).
 Key features include:
 - **Ping sweep** to identify live hosts using `fping`.
 - **Port scanning** with `nmap` (fast TCP, UDP, full TCP).
 - **Version scanning** with `nmap`, outputting to both text and XML, followed by `searchsploit` for exploit matching.
 - **Vulnerability scanning** using `nmap` scripts.
 - **Active Directory enumeration** with `enum4linux-ng`, including RID brute-forcing (500-1000 range).
-- **Service-specific enumeration** for protocols like FTP, HTTP, HTTPS, SMB, LDAP, SNMP, SSH, and more.
+- **Service-specific enumeration** for protocols like FTP, HTTP, HTTPS, SMB, LDAP, SNMP, SSH, and more, using tools like `whatweb`, `wpscan`, and `feroxbuster` for web services.

 The script organizes output into directories per IP under an `ad_set` folder, storing results in text files (e.g., `nmap_version.txt`, `enum4.txt`, `searchsploit.txt`).